HelloThisIsFlo/notes-to-subtasks-omnifocus-plugin/README.md

+# Changes from the original repo

+*  **Added support for note in the main task**
+    *  The note will be preserved when expanding, and when collapsing the taskpaper section will be separated by a heading

+*  **Gracefully handle nesting**
+    *  When folding a checklist that already contains a folded checklist, it would merge the 2, taking care of removing the headers, and make it a single checklist

+*  **Tweaked handling of repeating tasks**
+    *  Repeating tasks can now be expanded and collapsed at will (removed the instance duplication + dropping)
+    *  When expanding a repeating task, an extra task is added as a warning to let the user know they shouldn't complete the checklist before collapsing it (otherwise the repeated task will be expanded too)
+    *  To prevent "uncompletion" of tasks, which is particularly for repeating tasks, the plugin prevents triggering the expand action on completed or dropped items

+*  **Now only allows triggering when 1 single task is selected**
+    *  Allow collapse if the task has children (and no header)
+    *  Allow expand if the task has no children and has a header (or a template marker)

+*  **Added a "ToggleSubtasks" action that toggles between expanded and collapsed (My favorite feature)**
+    *  This, after assigning to a keyboard shortcut, has become my most used feature in OmniFocus =F0=9F=98=81

+*  **Added a '✔' on the main checklist item**
+    *  This is to help identify checklist that can be expanded

+*  **Added a '⁃' before checklist items when expanded**
+    *  This is to more easily identify checklist items when showing individual tasks in custom perspectives

+---

 # About

 This is an Omni Automation plug-in bundle for OmniFocus that provides a function and action to 'expand' a TaskPaper note into subtasks; it is designed with "checklist" items in mind.